Running Jobs

 An interactive batch job provides a way to get interactive access to a compute node via a batch job.
 See the srun section for information on how to run an interactive job on the compute nodes.

-To ensure the health of the batch system and scheduler, users should refrain from having more than 1,000 batch jobs in the queues at any one time.
+To ensure the health of the batch system and scheduler, you should refrain from having more than 1,000 batch jobs in the queues at any one time.

 Running Programs